Richard Golian

 12 Feb 2025

-Messy Data, Wrong Conclusions, Bad Decisions, Why Data Quality Is a Bigger Problem Than You Think
+Poor Data Quality: Wrong Conclusions, Bad Decisions, and Why It Is a Bigger Problem Than You Think

 We live in an era where the accuracy and speed of information are incredibly valuable.
 The opposite of that – poor use of information, inaccuracies, or misinterpretations – significantly increases the likelihood of disas…